 I’m not one for organised religion and I have serious issues with a God who behaves like a petulant teenager on a good day.

-But, to enhance civilisation, I also recognise the need for humanity to be organised and as such, the Noahide Commandments are the simplest and most straightforward principles by which a society might thrive.
+However, I recognise there is a need for humanity to be peacefully and sustainably civilised.
+To that end, the Noahide Commandments are the simplest and most straightforward principles by which to live in this world.

 The biblical covenant of Noah is a divine promise (symbolised by the rainbow) to never again destroy humanity.
 The Jewish tradition informs us that in return, all humanity must observe the seven Noachide commandments.